Christmas Travel Guide

 How much do flights over Christmas cost?

-If you live in a big American city (NYC, LA, etc.), a great fare over Christmas would be ~$500 roundtrip to Europe, maybe slightly higher to Asia.
-If you live in a smaller market, a great Christmas fare to Europe will be closer to $600 roundtrip.
+If you live in a big American city (NYC, LA, etc.), a great fare over Christmas would be ~$500 roundtrip to Europe and slightly higher to Asia.
+If you live in a smaller market, a great Christmas fare to Europe is closer to $600 roundtrip.

 Of course, those are ideal (though not terribly uncommon) fares if you book in that February through July period.
 A good international Christmas fare booked in October would be over $800.